-Hence we find as synonymous expressions I should like to have seen and I should have liked to have seen1 by the side of I should have liked to see.
-In some composite verbal expressions the indication of the past might in itself with equal reason be added to either verb: to E. he could have done it and Dan. han kunde ha gjort det corresponds Fr. il aurait pu le faire, G. er hätte es tun können.2 In Dan. we may also say han havde kunnet gøre det, but this is not possible in English, as can has no participle; for the same reason the perfect infinitive has to be used in he might (must, should, would, ought to) have done it.
+Hence we find as synonymous expressions I should like to have seen and I should have liked to have seen 1 by the side of I should have liked to see.
+In some composite verbal expressions the indication of the past might in itself with equal reason be added to either verb : to E. he could have done it and Dan. han kunde ha gjort det corresponds Fr. il aurait pu le faire, G. er hätte es tun können.2 In Dan, we may also say han havde kunnet gøre det, but this is not possible in English, as can has no participle; for il a pu oublier == il peut avoir oublié, etc.

 1 In this as well as in some of the above-mentioned instances grammarians consider the perfect inf. as a redundancy or as an error.
-3 Cp. also Tobler VB 2.
+1 Cp. also Tobler VB 2.
 38 ff. : il a dú venir 'er muss gekommen sein,'